10,000 GIFTS to Our Community

 90 Days of Generosity at Fishers UMC From Lent To Pentecost

 10,000 G.I.F.T.S to Our Community

-Throughout the 90 days, submit weekly what G.I.F.T.S. you have accomplished using the link below.
+Even though our 90 days is up, we still want to hear what G.I.F.T.S. you have accomplished using the link below.
 Together our goal is to reach 10,000 gifts!

-Each week Pastor Mark Ellcessor will send a video message to encourage you to keep being a blessing to God and the world.
+Pastor Mark Ellcessor has several video messages to encourage you to keep being a blessing to God and the world.
 Check them out by using the link below.

 view encouragement videos

 IDEAS FOR THE 10,000 GIFTS CHALLENGE

 G – Give… to someone as a blessing

 You will be enriched in every way so that you can be generous on every occasion, and through us your generosity will result in thanksgiving to God.